-Professor & Director of the Center for the Study of Jewish-Christian-Muslim Relations
+Professor, Co-chair, and Director of the Center for the Study of Jewish-Christian-Muslim Relations

 Religious & Theological Studies

 Dr. Joseph Kelley is Professor in the Department of Religious and Theological Studies and Director of the Center for the Study of Jewish-Christian-Muslim Relations at Merrimack.

 Joe holds the Ph.D. in Religious Studies from Boston University, a D. Min. in clinical pastoral psychology from the Andover-Newton Theological School, an M.A. in Theology (Liturgical Studies) from the Catholic University of America, and a B.A. in philosophy from Villanova University.
 Since his arrival at Merrimack in 1974, he has also served as Provost, Vice President for Mission, Vice President for Student Life, and Director of Campus Ministry.
 He has taught theology and religious studies on the undergraduate and graduate levels at Merrimack and elsewhere.

 He has written five books: Faith in Exile: Finding Hope in Times of Doubt (Paulist Press, 2003),101 Questions and Answers on the Four Last Things (Paulist Press, 2006), 101 Questions and Answers on Prayer (Paulist Press, 2008), Saint Augustine of Hippo: Selections from Confessions and Other Essential Writings-Annotated and Explained (SkyLight Paths Publications, 2010) and What Are They Saying About Augustine (Paulist Press 2014).
 A licensed clinical psychologist and musician, he speaks often to parish and community groups in the United States,the UK, Europe and Australia.